ricedh/drafts/01-palladio.md

 author: Clare Jensen, Kaitlyn Sisk, and Aaron Braunstein ...

-This page discusses the geographic digital tool [Palladio](http://palladio.designhumanities.org/) and its use to visualize paths of runaway slaves collected from jailers' notices.c
+This page discusses the geographic digital tool [Palladio](http://palladio.designhumanities.org/) and its use to visualize paths of runaway slaves collected from jailers' notices.

 ## Rationale